2,329 'Mac' stories

 It features one Ethernet port, two USB-C/Thunderbolt 3 ports, HDMI 2.0, two USB-A ports, and a headphone jack.
 Thanks to the HDMI 2.0 port, Mac mini is the only M1 Mac that supports multiple external displays.
 It’s also the only M1 Mac with regular USB-A ports.

 The M1 version is offered with 8GB or 16GB RAM, but Apple still offers an Intel version that can be configured with up to 64GB RAM.
 The M1 Mac mini is only available in silver, while the Intel model is only available in space gray.
-Apple is expected to update Mac mini with a faster Apple Silicon chip and a refreshed design.
+Apple is expected to update Mac mini with a new Apple Silicon chip and a refreshed design in 2022.

 iMac is Apple’s most popular desktop computer with an all-in-one construction.
 It features a 4.5K display in its 24-inch version and a 5K display in the 27-inch version.
 At the same time, Apple still sells an entry-level iMac with a regular 1080p display.

-Apple ships the iMac with Magic Mouse and Magic Keyboard, plus a Lightning cable for recharging accessories.
-Prices in the US start at $1099 for the 21.5-inch 1080p model and $1299 for the redesigned 24-inch model with M1.
-The 27-inch iMac 5K starts at $1799.
+The company ships the 24-inch iMac with Magic Mouse and Magic Keyboard, plus a Lightning cable for recharging accessories.
+Prices in the US start at $1299.
+Apple has discontinued its old 21.5-inch iMac and the 27-inch iMac 5K.

 Mac Pro is a computer built for professional users who depend on extremely powerful hardware.
 Available in tower and rack versions, it has a completely modular design.
 That means users can replace RAM, SSD, GPU, and other internal components.